 The InvoicePluginApi exists to develop

 invoice plugins.
-Those plugins are called from the core invoice system each time a new invoice is being generated by the system: The invoice system will first compute all the items based on the existing subscriptions or usage data associated to the account and then invoke the registered plugins to allow to add extra items on that invoice.
+The core invoice system calls those plugins each time the system is generating a new invoice.
+The invoice system will first compute all the items based on the existing subscriptions or usage data associated to the account and then invoke the registered plugins to allow to add extra items on that invoice.

 Plugins need to implement one api

 getAdditionalInvoiceItems, whose purpose is to to allow plugins to add additional items and which takes the following parameters:

 invoice: A copy of the current invoice being generated by the system (including all items generated by the system, and only items generated by the system)

 PluginProperty, which means this field exists only for symmetry with other plugin apis, but is not used.

 context: The call context associated to that invoice (mostly interesting for plugins to identify the tenant)